 The community engagement platform is licensed jointly by Anglicare, Catholic Care, Lstn City Mission, The Salvation Army, Uniting Tasmania and Volunteering Tasmania with support from BOFA Ltd who conceived the CLIP process.

 This unique partnership has been forged on the premise that people in communities are capable and want to make a difference; but that it requires a holistic approach from support organisations to rally around the community.

 This platform follows a two-year pilot which saw a number of groups emerge and thousands of powerful ideas from deep within communities around issues of domestic violence, ethnicity, food security, education and health.

 The pilot concluded that communities want to engage but are often disengaged owing to traditional 'top-down' approaches.
 Support organisations meanwhile need better, more integrated processes to help the communities they are trying to support.

 This insight encouraged BOFA Ltd to develop the CLIP (Community-Led Impact Partnership) process on behalf of Skills Tasmania.
 We designed, edited and built this website which guides community groups through a clear development process.

-Our own learnings from the pilot was that Made Open is not merely a technology provider.
-Whilst we provide an effective digital solution for social action, we are also an experienced service design business with the systems and know-how for spearheading collaborative models.
-This was a major learning that changed our entire proposition - resulting in the version 2 platform being developed and a licensing model that encourages partnership (building up communities not organisations).
+Note: Our own learnings from the pilot was that Made Open cannot merely be a software provider if we are to connect people in positive ways - we have to encourage a collaborative model within our platform's design and revenue model.
+This insight changed our entire proposition - resulting in the version 2 platform being developed and a licensing model that encourages partnership (building up communities not organisations).

-The outcomes for our platform, more specifically, are to easily and effectively help community and economic development groups to collaborate; empower residents, groups and organisations to take the lead in fixing problems and embracing opportunities; and offer government and funding bodies the role of enablers and supporters of community activity and alliances.
+Key outcomes of the platform will be to effectively help community and economic development groups to collaborate; and offer government and funding bodies the role of enablers and supporters of community activity and alliances.